LattePandaTeam/Docs/content/3rd_delta_edition/powering.md

 ## Overview

-**2 Ways to Power Your LattePanda in Different Application Scenarios:**
+**2 Ways to Power Your LattePanda in Different Application Scenarios**

 * Official USB Type C PD adapter that comes with the LattePanda 3 Delta - Recommended;

    or Other USB Type C PD adapter or power bank of the same specification

 * 12-volt input from JST PH2.0-4Pin connector

+**Power Supply Priority**

+   LattePanda prefers to use the power supply of the port which has a higher voltage.

+   For example, if the USB Type-C port is powered by 15V, and the JST PH2.0 4Pin port is powered by 12V, the power supply of the USB Type-C port will be used first.
+If the power supply of the USB Type-C port is accidentally cut off, LattePanda will automatically switch to the power supply of the JST PH2.0 4Pin port.
+When the power supply of the USB Type-C port is restored, LattePanda will automatically switch to the power supply of the USB Type-C port.
+During power switching, LattePanda operates normally without unexpected power outages.

+   If both ports are powered by 15V, the power supply of both ports will be used at the same time.

 ## Powered by USB Type-C PD Adapter or Power Bank